-The property non-proportional portfolio primarily provides catastrophe cover for our cedants dominated by UK and European exposures, with attachment thresholds at an acceptably high level.
-The European exposed business had a benign year and the storms in Japan and USA had marginal impact on the TRL worldwide exposed business.
+The property non-proportional portfolio primarily provides catastrophe cover for our cedants.
+The portfolio is dominated by UK and European exposures with some global programmes also protected.
+Attachment thresholds remain at an acceptably high level.
+The UK and European exposed business had another benign year in 2019 and the storms in The Bahamas and Japan have again had minimal impact on the TRL worldwide exposed business both in terms of loss and pricing.
+We continue to reduce our aggregate exposure as pricing and terms and conditions become less satisfactory.

-As well as a diverse range of classes, TRL also writes business from companies with different domiciles, covering territorial scopes including the UK, Scandinavia, South Africa, Spain (trade credit), Malta and Gibraltar (UK motor business).
-The breakdown of the material geographical areas where TRL writes its business is set out is set out in the table below.
+As well as a diverse range of classes, TRL also writes business from companies with different domiciles covering territorial scopes including the UK, Gibraltar (UK motor business), Malta, Spain (trade credit), United States and Bermuda.
+The breakdown of the material geographical areas where TRL writes its business is set out in the table below.